 Parklets are urban amenities appropriate for narrow, actively pedestrian streets with slower speed limits.
-Parklets will only be allowed in the Phoenix Downtown Code area and Grand Avenue frontage from Van Buren Street to Roosevelt Street, within the public right-of-way.
-View Parklet Approved Area.
+Parklets will only be allowed in the Phoenix Downtown Code area and the Grand Avenue frontage from Van Buren Street to Roosevelt Street, within the public right-of-way.
+View the Parklet Approved Area.

 PARKLET USE AND ACCESS